×

 We asked people if there is a lot of crime.
 They answered:

 "Woodlands, is generally considered a safe area with a relatively low crime rate.
 Like any urban area, it is not entirely free of crime, but the incidents are not high enough to label it as a crime-prone area.
 The Singapore Police Force maintains a strong presence and implements strict law enforcement, which contributes to the overall safety of the area.
 The most common types of crime in Woodlands are minor offenses like petty theft or vandalism.
 Violent crimes are rare, and the residents of Woodlands enjoy a high level of security and peace.
-The government's continuous efforts in surveillance and community policing also play a significant role in deterring potential criminal activities," said one expat who made the move to Woodlands.
+The government's continuous efforts in surveillance and community policing also play a significant role in deterring potential criminal activities," said one expat in Woodlands.

 About the Author